vuongducphuong/documentation/content/applications/general/voip/axivox.rst

 =====================================
-Use VoIP services in Odoo with Axivox
+Use VoIP services in Leansoft with Axivox
 =====================================

 Introduction